22H71A05I3/Bug-Detection-and-Fixing/README.md

 ##  Conclusion
 This project provides a strong foundation for utilizing deep learning models to **detect** and **automatically fix** software bugs using pretrained transformer-based architectures—without requiring additional fine-tuning.

-By leveraging models like **CodeBERT** and **DeepSeek**, the system demonstrates the feasibility of using generative AI to understand and repair buggy Python code.
+By leveraging models like **CodeBERT** and **DeepSeek-Coder**, the system demonstrates the feasibility of using generative AI to understand and repair buggy Python code.
 The integration of a data pipeline, AST-based preprocessing, and an interactive interface makes it practical and extensible.

 >  **Future Enhancements** may include:
 - Real-time debugging integrations with IDEs.